Let’s Address The Trauma You’re Finally Ready To Release

 $325 per 50-minute session

-(Some lower fee spots are available right now with the lowest being $150.
-Ask.)
+(Some lower fee spots are available right now with the lowest being $225.
+Please ask when you book your free call.)

 Frequently Asked Questions